Home » Key takeaways from the latest profit warnings report

 The national outlook

-Escalating geopolitical tensions, rapid and unpredictable policy shifts and uncertainty were the main driving factors of warnings issued.
-Across the UK, almost one in five (18.9%) companies issued at least one profit warning in the last 12 months – a level usually associated with recession or shock.
+Almost one in five (18%) companies warned in the last 12 months – a level usually associated with recession or shock.

 Source: EY-Parthenon analysis of UK profit warnings